SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 We now have a language construct for grouping data and behaviour related to a single conceptual object.
 The next step is talking about the relationships between objects.

-There are two types of relationships between objects which are useful to be able to describe:
+There are two fundamental types of relationship between objects which we need to be able to describe:
 1. Ownership - x **has a** y - **composition**
 2. Identity - x **is a** y - **inheritance**